-- 69. The Greek constitution explicitly provides that the lifting of immunity is considered to be refused if parliament does not come to a decision within three months of the transmission of the request by the public prosecutor to the President/Speaker. - 70.
+- 114. The Greek constitution explicitly provides that the lifting of immunity is considered to be refused if parliament does not come to a decision within three months of the transmission of the request by the public prosecutor to the President/Speaker. - 115.
 In certain countries, the member concerned is automatically heard by the competent committee and he can be assisted by another member (Poland) or by a lawyer.
-In other countries, the member concerned can ask to be heard (for example, in Belgium).
-In France, convention provides for the member concerned to be heard by the delegation from the Bureau. - 71.
-In Spain, reasons must be given for the decision not to lift immunity, in conformity with the jurisprudence of the Constitutional Court (Tribunal Constitutional). - 72.
+In other countries, the member concerned can ask to be heard (for example, in Belgium, in France by representatives). - 116.
+In Spain, reasons must be given for the decision not to lift immunity, in conformity with the jurisprudence of the Constitutional Court (Tribunal Constitucional). - 117.
 Appeal against the decision to lift immunity is provided for only in very rare cases.
-In Austria, the member concerned can appeal before the constitutional court. - 73.
+In Austria, the member concerned can appeal before the constitutional court. - 118.
 The request to lift immunity does not generally lapse after a certain time period